Helping You Reach Fair Support Agreements

 - Permanent periodic spousal support is granted after the divorce is finalized.
-The three primary factors that the court will consider are freedom from fault, ability of one party to pay and the need of the requesting party.
+The court will consider the three primary factors: freedom from fault, the ability of one party to pay and the need of the requesting party.
 This kind of support continues for as long as those three factors exist or until the receiving party’s remarriage or the commencement of living with a romantic partner outside of marriage.

-If your former spouse has failed to live up to their spousal support obligations, we can pursue contempt proceedings to seek enforcement of the original order or past due amounts.
+If your former spouse has failed to live up to their spousal support obligations, we can pursue contempt proceedings to seek enforcement of the original order or amounts past due.
 If you experience a material change in life or financial circumstances, a modification may be in order.
 We help parties seek or defend against a modification.

 Schedule An Appointment With An Experienced Louisiana Lawyer